ahmadao2214/Sound-Share/README.md

 •	Changing RecordSoundFragment to add to list within SelectSoundFragment

-LIMITATIONS:
+Improvements:

-•	Improvement: Record your own beatbox sound and add to list
+•	Record your own beatbox sound and add to list

-•	Improvement: Create a backend to host audio files
+•	Create a backend to host audio files

-•	Improvement: Social Media integration for login and distribution
+•	Social Media integration for login and distribution

-•	Improvement: Add collarboration feature
+•	Add collarboration feature